andrewlayer/gc_wrapped/README.md

 This project was designed a little bit like a domain specific language.
 You can write the analysis that you want to in `main.py` in whatever order you want to produce the visuals, and the report will be generated in the same order.

-Note: This project will send all you data to OpenAI.
+Note: This project will send all your data to OpenAI.
 If you are concerned about privacy, please do not use this project (or use [local-ai](https://localai.io/) like me to host models locally)

 ## Currently Supported Analysis